 Dr Saliba’s main areas of practice with the firm concern DLTs, cryptocurrencies and corporate law.
 Dr Saliba is also familiar with civil and commercial matters, including litigious ones.

 Bernice is proficient in Maltese and English and has a working knowledge of French and Italian.

-Mr Gabriel Fenech joined Afilexion's sister firm, GTG Advocates as a trainee in 2017.
-Mr Fenech is currently reading for a Masters of Advocacy at the University of Malta, having completed his Bachelors of Laws Degree in June 2017.
+Dr Gabriel Fenech joined Afilexion's sister firm, GTG Advocates as a trainee in 2017.
+Dr Fenech was admitted to the bar in 2019 after graduating with a Master of Advocacy from the University of Malta in 2018.
 Prior to joining GTG Advocates, Mr Fenech was a trainee at the FIAU.

-His main areas of focus are Corporate Law and Compliance, Citizenship and Residence Schemes, IT Law and Gaming.
+His main areas of focus are Corporate Law and Compliance, DLTs, Cryptocurrencies and Gaming.

 Mr Spiteri Gingell held a series of high level appointments with the Government of Malta which include Executive Chairman of the Malta Information Technology Agency; Chief Executive Officer of Enemalta Corporation; Executive Chairman of the Malta Council for Science and Technology (MCST); and Chief Executive Officer of the Management Efficiency Unit.
 David was also a Policy Advisor to the Cabinet.

 In June 2008, David left the Government of Malta to carry out consulting work in Malta and overseas, covering 15 countries on behalf of the Commonwealth Secretariat, the World Bank, and national governments on e-/m-government, national ICT strategies, and cyber legislation.
 In Malta, David has provided consulting on IT, change management, strategy design, and change management to government, the big 4 consulting firms, and large private sector firms.